boisei0/aiotumblr/docs/source/public.rst

    :type limit: int or None
    :param offset: Post number to start at
    :type offset: int or None
-   :param filter: Specifies the post format to return, other than HTML: text – Plain text, no HTML; raw – As entered by the user (no post-processing); if the user writes in Markdown, the Markdown will be returned rather than HTML
+   :param filter\_: Specifies the post format to return, other than HTML: text – Plain text, no HTML; raw – As entered by the user (no post-processing); if the user writes in Markdown, the Markdown will be returned rather than HTML
-   :type filter: str or None
+   :type filter\_: str or None
    :return: API response for get_blog_queue
    :rtype: `aiohttp.ClientResponse`
    :raises SyntaxError: if required parameter is missing
    :raises ValueError: if supplied parameter fails validation

-.. py:method:: get_blog_drafts(...)
+.. py:method:: get_blog_drafts(blog_identifier: str, *, before_id: int = None, filter_: str = None)

    Retrieve Draft Posts